 - A. Jury duty: Jury duty shall be treated as jury leave, without loss of seniority, personal leave or pay.
-In order to be entitled to jury leave, the employee shall provide the Port Director with written proof of the requirement of his/her presence for the hours claimed and a copy will be attached to the timesheet jury duty leave was recorded.
-Fees paid by the court, other than travel and subsistence allowances, while the employee is on jury leave shall be turned in for deposit to the City's Accounts Receivable Division no later than thirty (30) days after completion of jury duty.
-An employee who works the first or fourth shift shall be transferred to the day shift for pay purposes for the tour of service.
-If an employee is discharged from service before the workday ends, the employee must report immediately to the Employer for work. - B. Witness service: Service in court when subpoenaed as a witness on behalf of the City, or when called by the City as an expert on a matter of City concern or relating to a municipal function, will be treated the same as jury duty.
+In order to be entitled to jury leave, the employee shall provide the Port Director with written proof of the requirement of his/her presence for the hours claimed.
+Fees paid by the court, other than travel and subsistence allowances, while the employee is on jury leave shall be turned into the city.
+An employee will be compensated by the city at base pay, shift differential will not apply.
+If an employee is discharged from service before the workday ends, the employee must report immediately to the Employer for work.
+For Jury Duty that occurs on the employee's normal non-work days, fees paid by the court may be retained by the employee. - B. Witness service: Service in court when subpoenaed as a witness on behalf of the City, or when called by the City as an expert on a matter of City concern or relating to a municipal function, will be treated the same as jury duty.
 Witness service for purpose other than just described will be covered by personal leave or leave without pay, and any fees received in this connection may be retained by the employee.